andrewbaxter/blog/what_is_art.md

 However, if the photographer prepared the camera with the idea of "what would it look like if a monkey took a selfie" and lured the monkey into taking the photo, maybe doing multiple takes, that's a clear idea and I think it was communicated clearly so it would be art (even if that explanation were provided ex post facto).

-### Sampling, remixing, plagiarism
+When I discussed this with a friend he said "Well how would you know the difference?"
+What if the photographer was actually laying on the ground, holding the camera, and pressed the button after waiting for the monkey to hold out its arms in just the right way?
+I think it doesn't matter - the art comes from the production/selection of this photo and its presentation so that the ideas were communicated.

+I think attribution would be to everyone and everything that contributed to the photo, but in this case, assuming it was deliberate, the photographer's contribution is probably the most important (it could be done with another monkey, it could be done with another camera, but only one photographer had the idea).

+### Sampling (hip-hop style)

+(Note that there's a different definition of sampling which refers to using recorded audio as an instrument instead of a synthesizer)

+Credited or not, sampling is the reuse of an idea (a sample) in different contexts.
+This necessarily results in lower artistic merit if you're familiar with the different contexts because the sample is no longer new to you.

+This doesn't mean that sampled works have low artistic merit - the artistic merit comes from everything else on top of that sample.
+Repeated exposure to the sample also makes its novelty wear off quickly, so if you have lots of music with the same sample they may become less distinct (lose merit).

+In the sampling community good rare or obscure samples are highly sought after for this reason.

+### Remixing, arranging, covering

+Similar to sampling, the value of a remix is how the remixer transforms the original work.

 I listen to a lot of Touhou arrangements.
 Touhou is a video game series with a widely appreciated soundtrack that has relatively simple production.
 Numerous artists year after year release albums remixing and arranging this work.
 I've purchased dozens of such albums, and probably have 10 arrangements of some of the original songs.
 Each of these have enough artistic merit to me for me to purchase them, sometimes for large amounts of money.

 The key thing here is I knew the source material before I first experienced these arrangements.
-How the arrangements manage to use the source material while transforming it in a way that is, while still clearly recognizable, fresh and non-obvious is an idea that is more relevant to me than the source material itself.
+I enjoy how the arrangements manage to use the source material while transforming it in a way that is, while still clearly recognizable, fresh and non-obvious more than the source material itself.
 Because I know the original work I'm able to see just how creative the reinterpretation is.

-In some cases (like when the source material is very well known), the same can be said for sampling.

-However, when the source material is hidden or not known to the listener, an opposite effect can occur.
-Specifically, suppose a poorly produced work samples another work.
-I hear the poor work first and I don't enjoy it.
-Then, later, I may hear the original work, but the artistic merit is reduced because I've already experienced some of the key ideas in the poorly made sampling work.
-I experience little artistic merit from the poorly made work, and less from the original, and therefore less artistic merit overall.

-This can happen retroactively too: if a sample is a defining feature of a song, and then I hear numerous other songs with the same sample, I may tire of the sample and be unable to enjoy the work I experienced first.

-Often in video game soundtracks, there may be a track with an iconic sound or rhythm section from a commercial sample pack.
-And later I'll hear another soundtrack with a song that uses the same sample, because it's a good sample.
-But now I recognize that the parts other than the sample in the two tracks were unimpressive (no ideas specific to those songs), and the sample doesn't stand alone either (it's just drums, or some ambient effect), so to me there's overall less art.

-I think the above generally applies to plagiarism as well.

-What if the plagiarized work is better than the original?
-I think, directly speaking, that it would have more artistic merit!
-However:

-- Mentioned in the definition, in many works I think there's an implicit idea that "a single person is capable of coming up with this idea".
-Finding out that multiple people worked on it, later, means that "a single person is not capable of coming up with this idea", reducing the artistic merit.

-  The idea could also be "the person who made another, related, or maybe significantly different work, also made this work."
-The misattribution deprives the viewer of this idea as well.
-Knowing about other works may contextualize ideas in this work, or highlight subtle new ideas that may not be visible otherwise.

-  Knowing who made a piece of art is very important to many people, I think related to this implicit idea.
-They may look up the attributed artist to find more art with similar qualities and be disappointed.

-  This is the most direct argument.

-- I think that for a plagiarized work to be better than the original the plagiarist would have to both understand the idea and its surroundings better than the original artist as well as communicate those.
-People are different, and have different circumstances and situations - I don't think this is possible.
-Most plagiarists dilute the original idea with unrelated ideas from their own headspace.

-- A plagiarst could contribute a great idea relative to a mediocre source work, but this may not be possible to recognize unless you know the source material.

-I think plagiarism is bad for many reasons other than those stated here: created inefficiencies, deprivation of free will, coloring of an artist's other non-plagiarized works due to loss of trust, but since they aren't directly related to the topic here I won't go into detail.
+Good remixes can and do stand on their own too, but sometimes knowing the source material is important to recognize the ideas in the remix.

 ### Classical music performances

 While there's a lot of classical music, it is finite and some is more popular than others.
-If you've been to several classical music performance, you'll probably hear the same pieces multiple times.
+If you've been to several classical music performances, you'll probably hear the same pieces multiple times.

-Like remixing, what people listen for in many classical performances is creative reinterpretation.
-The word "interpretation" is frequently used.
+Like remixing, what people listen for in many classical performances is creative reinterpretation (and the word "interpretation" is frequently used).
+It's why you might own multiple recordings of Beethoven.

-A pure reproduction with no interpretation would not be art (or at least, it wouldn't be art separate from the original piece).
+A pure reproduction with no interpretation would not be art (or at least, it wouldn't be new art separate from the original piece).

 ### AI art

 Generally speaking, AI creates works that are an interpolation of existing art.
-Therefore, if there _is_ an idea in a piece of AI artwork, that idea is essentially just the prompt -- but AI art is art.
+Therefore, if there _is_ an idea in a piece of AI artwork, that idea is essentially just the prompt -- but AI art _is_ art.

 I think the reason so many people don't want to accept AI art as art is that most AI art has very short (or idea-less; not new or relevant) prompts.
 Taking the recent Ghibli AI art trend as an example, the style of the art contains no ideas: the Ghibli style was created by Ghibli and most people are already familiar with it, and the AI generated art contains no new ideas within the style.
 Then the prompt is typically something like "me walking down a street with my coworker", which is neither unique nor relevant.